google/oss-fuzz/docs/reproducing.md

 ```
 ./fuzz_target_binary REPRODUCER_FILE
 ```
-Depending on the nature of the bug, the fuzz target binary needs to be build with the appropriate sanitizer (e.g. if this is a buffer overflow, with [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html)).
+Depending on the nature of the bug, the fuzz target binary needs to be built with the appropriate sanitizer (e.g. if this is a buffer overflow, with [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html)).

 **TODO**